velerofinance/dss-cdp-manager/README.md

 - A User executes `open` and gets a `CDPId` in return.
 - After this, the `CDPId` gets associated with an `urn` with `manager.urns(cdpId)` and then `join`'s collateral to it.
-- After the user executes `frob`, the generated DAI will remain in the CDP's `urn`.
+- After the user executes `frob`, the generated USDV will remain in the CDP's `urn`.
 Then the user can `move` it at a later point in time.
     - Note that this is the same process for collateral that is freed after `frob`.
 The user can `flux` it to another address at a later time.
 - In the case where a user wants to abandon the `manager`, they can use `quit` as a way to migrate their position of their CDP to another `dst` address.